FbW-48-2/ds-03-db-intro/README.md

 # Databases - Exercise 1 - DB Intro

-We wanna start our databaase journey with an online cloud database.
+We wanna start our database journey with an online cloud database.
 That is the easiest way to start.

 We will work with the offical MongoDB cloud database (ATLAS) and will connect to it using a DB UI tool (= Compass).